isumitthori21/rag_app/README.md

    streamlit run app.py
    ```

    It should open in your browser at `localhost:8501`.
+If the API key isn't set, the app shows a message and stops instead of crashing.

 ## Using it

 1. Upload files and/or paste a URL, then hit "Process documents".
-Wait for the success message — bigger PDFs take a bit since it's embedding every chunk.
+Wait for the status box to finish — bigger PDFs take a bit since it's embedding every chunk.
 2. Once documents are processed, just type your question in the chat box at the bottom.
-3. Answers show the source file (and page number for PDFs) below the response.
+3. Answers show a "Sources" expander below with the file name (and page number for PDFs).
+4. "Clear conversation" wipes chat history only.
+"Clear source list" just clears the sidebar list for this session — it does not touch the vector store.
-4. "Clear chat" wipes conversation history, not the vector store — your documents stay embedded until you delete the `chroma_db` folder manually.
+5. Your documents stay embedded across restarts until you delete the `chroma_db` folder manually.

 ## Known limitations/things I didn't bother with

 - No de-duplication if you upload the same file twice — it'll just add duplicate chunks
-- Web scraping via `WebBaseLoader` is pretty basic, doesn't handle JS-heavy sites
+- Web scraping via `WebBaseLoader` is pretty basic; it doesn't handle JS-heavy sites
 - Page numbers only show up for PDFs; obviously TXT/web docs don't have pages
 - No auth, no multi-user support, everything is local
+- If you change the embedding model or switch to a different one later, delete the `chroma_db` folder first — Chroma will throw a dimension mismatch error if you mix embeddings from different models in the same collection
-- If you want to start fresh, just delete the `chroma_db` and `data` folders and restart the app
+- If you want to start fresh, delete the `chroma_db` and `data` folders and restart the app
-- Error handling is minimal on purpose — if Gemini's API key is wrong or you hit a rate limit, you'll see the raw error in the terminal instead of a nice message
+- Error handling is minimal on purpose — if you hit a Gemini rate limit mid-question, you'll see it as a chat message instead of a crash, but that's about as fancy as it gets

 ## Notes

-Retrieval is set to `k=4` in `rag_pipeline.py` — bump that up if you want more context per answer, at the cost of slower/more expensive calls.
-Chunk size is 1000 with 150 overlap, tweak in `split_docs()` if your docs need bigger/smaller chunks.
+Retrieval is set to `k=5` in `rag_pipeline.py` (`TOP_K`) — bump that up if you want more context per answer, at the cost of slower/more expensive calls.
+Chunk size is 900 with 150 overlap (`CHUNK_SIZE` / `CHUNK_OVERLAP`), tweak those constants if your docs need bigger/smaller chunks.